What is pre-eclampsia?

 How is pre-eclampsia diagnosed?

-We diagnose pre-eclampsia using a combination of tests and clinical findings.
+We diagnose it using a combination of tests and clinical findings.
 All women with pre-eclampsia have high blood pressure.
 However, the other tests and clinical findings vary – not all women will have every sign.
 Features include:

 - High blood pressure measurements